 While Argent has done a phenomenal job at creating an intuitive and simplistic wallet, it is important to outline some of the downsides when using the wallet.
 For the most part, the biggest drawback is the fact that Argent is an Ethereum-only wallet.
 This leaves out the ability to directly store BTC along with other major crypto assets like Litecoin, Binance Coin, and Tezos to name a few.
 With that in mind, users can store Wrapped Bitcoin (WBTC) which is an ERC-20 token fully-collateralized by a reserve of Bitcoin.
 If you’re interested in learning more about wrapped Bitcoin and other Ethereum-based Bitcoin alternatives, feel free to reference our write-up here.

 The only other drawback with Argent is its limited on-boarding.
 Given that the wallet is rather new, prospective new users will have to join a waiting list to get access to the wallet, which can take some time.
-However, if you’re looking to get started with Argent today, feel free to reach out to us directly on Twitter and we’ll give you a golden token which allows you to jump the waitlist and give you instant access to Argent.
+In the coming future, we can expect that Argent will lift this limitation and create an open, accessible DeFi wallet for global users as they continue to scale their operations.

 All in all, we are very impressed with Argent’s smart contract wallet.
 The amount of security features it offers in tandem with the Venmo-like capabilities, as well as the handful of DeFi integrations, makes Argent a clear leader in the wallet space.
 We’re very excited to see Argent continue to push the envelope in wallet innovation and provide a better user experience for the next wave of crypto adopters.
 Lastly, we have a strong inclination that Argent will continue to add more and more DeFi applications into its wallet in the coming future.